 - Ideal water temperature: 93 degrees Celsius / about 200 Fahrenheit

-How to make an AeroPress Coffee
+How to brew coffee with an AeroPress

 Are you ready to begin?

-- Place a filter in the cap and pour a little water through it (to prepare the filter and to remove the taste of paper).
+- Place a filter in the cap and pour a little water through it to prepare the filter and to remove the taste of paper.

 - Add the coffee to the AeroPress chamber (using the funnel, if you have one).